v2sCollections/City-of-Dreams/Guides.md

 ![img](https://i.imgur.com/wAJUpeU.png)

-We can filter mods in Vortex from a variety of options we are going to use the collections filter this is helpfull to find old mods or mods that are not part of the collection.
+We can filter mods in **Vortex** from a variety of options we are going to use the collections filter this is helpfull to find old mods or mods that are not part of the collection.

-1) Open Vortex and on the mods tab in the right hand corner select the settings cog.
+**1**) Open **Vortex** and on the mods tab in the right hand corner select the settings cog.
 Now select collection.

-2) Now you can filter "none" and see the mods that arnt in the collection.
+**2**) Now you can filter "none" and see the mods that arnt in the collection.

 ![](https://s11.gifyu.com/images/Su3mn.png)